With bullets flying, wounded Metro driver focused on getting passengers away from gunfire

 Stark backed the bus up, hoping nobody was behind it, and then drove five or six blocks away, ending at Northeast 125th Street.

-“The safety of the passengers is what really stands out,” Price, the union president, said.
+“The safety of the passengers is what really stands out,” said Price, the union president.
 “I think the heroics that he did, to deal with the elements that are out there — we’re very, very proud of him and our profession.”

 Police said the gunman then shot and killed a 50-year-old man and stole his car, taking off as officers arrived.
 Police pursued the gunman for a block and a half before he collided with another car, killing the driver, a 70-year-old man, police said.